How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Even on a middle pin, you still need the front number.

-2. What side gives me the easiest par?
+2. What side leaves the easiest par?

 Middle pins are not symmetrical just because they look centered.